CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0005 automate-pelican-github-pages.md

 ## Deploying the Pelican

 Go back to your VSCode terminal and run the below commands to push your repository to GitHub.
-Press `Ctrl+c` to stop `livereload` if it is still running.

 ```bash
 pip freeze > requirements.txt